ajahne/blog/_drafts/2022-3-31-recharging-as-a-manager.md

 ## Ways to recharge
 Do something you love...just for you
 - I love Fantasy and Sci-fi books.

 Go for a walk
 - Meditate
 - Exercise
 - Recharge (e.g. DBX 6 week thing)
-- PTO / Vacation
+- PTO / Vacation (assuming this covers take a day off or something different?)
 - Volunteer